High Wind Warning issued for Los Angeles County San Fernando Valley, Malibu Coast by NWS - NewsBreak

 Wind Advisory issued for Ventura County Mountains by NWS

-Effective: 2022-11-18 22:00:00 PST Expires: 2022-11-19 15:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-19 04:27:00 PST Expires: 2022-11-19 15:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects such as lawn furniture.
-Target Area: Ventura County Mountains WIND ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO 3 PM PST SATURDAY * WHAT...Areas of northeast winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Ventura County Mountains. * WHEN...From 10 PM this evening to 3 PM PST Saturday. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for drivers of high profile vehicles.
-Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Winds will be strongest late tonight through late Saturday morning.
+Target Area: Ventura County Mountains WIND ADVISORY REMAINS IN EFFECT UNTIL 3 PM PST THIS AFTERNOON * WHAT...Areas of northeast winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Ventura County Mountains. * WHEN...Until 3 PM PST this afternoon. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for drivers of high profile vehicles.
+Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Winds will be strongest through this morning.

 weather.gov